nkrish19/Credit-Approval-Prediction-using-Machine-Learning/README.md

 We have written the program for all the models along with the graphs in MLProject.ipynb

 Dataset:
-Thsi contains all the datasets that were used for our project:
+This contains all the datasets that were used for our project:
 1) application_record.csv
 2) credit_record.csv